chibieiko/JavaGameEngine2D/README.md

 # JavaGameEngine2D

-A simple container engine for making 2D games.
+A simple gc engine for making 2D games.
 Made with Java for Object oriented programming course.